salesHunter.iopricingB2B data

 Source: Hunter.io Pricing Page

-Hunter.io separates its credits into two types:
+This trips people up, so let me be specific.
+Hunter.io separates its credits into two buckets:

-Cost per search and verification
+Hunter.io cost per search and verification

 PlanSearchesCost per SearchVerificationsCost per Verification